caglartoklu/atom-sql-list/README.md

 **Remove Trailing Commas**

-Removes trailing comma `,` from the selected lines.
+Removes trailing comma `,` from the selected lines, if exists.

 ## Installation